AkashS-04/harikoa/README.md

-# HariKoa - Corporate Website
+# Harikoa - Corporate Website

 A modern, professional corporate website built with Next.js 14, TypeScript, and Tailwind CSS.
 This project showcases a technology consulting firm with a clean, minimalistic design inspired by high-end corporate websites.